 HOW IT WORKS:

-Bring your apples and we will give you 25% of the volume of juice as fresh juice.
-We will let you know when it is ready.
+Bring your apples and we will give you 25% of the volume of juice produced back, pasteurised in glass bottles.
+We will let you know when your juice is ready.

 Weighing Your Fruit